 Consuming one’s own placenta (placentophagy) is undergoing a small revival in western cultures.
 Some view this as a way of celebrating the placenta’s significance and/or promoting postpartum physical and mental health.
 When measuring placentophagys’ health outcomes, it may be that the woman’s perception of how it makes them feel becomes more important than the medical models understanding of the evidence.

 IF THE PLACENTA HAS BACTERIA ON IT, EVEN FROM THE BIRTH CANAL, CAN’T THAT MAKE YOU SICK?

 The placenta does in fact carry bacteria, as do the majority of all things around us.
 The most important point to note is that not all bacteria is “bad” bacteria.
 The infant is exposed to several environmental sources of bacteria in the early neonatal interval through the maternal vaginal canal and faeces, swallowing and breathing, skin to skin contact, maternal breastmilk, etc. Reports conclude that exposure to the bacteria during and immediately following the birth process is beneficial to building a microbiome.
-We are a placenta specialist who have proper training in food safety handling standards to ensure your placenta is processed in a safe and sterile environment in order to remove any harmful bacteria.
+I am a placenta specialist who has proper training in food safety handling standards to ensure your placenta is processed in a safe and sterile environment in order to remove any harmful bacteria.

 I'VE HEARD THERE ARE SOME SIDE EFFECTS, IS THIS TRUE?